All Products

 Callback interface (ResultCallback)

-Implement the callback methods by inheriting the ResultCallback abstract class.
-When you inherit this abstract class, specify the generic type as RecognitionResult.
-The RecognitionResult object encapsulates the data structure that is returned by the server.
+Implement callbacks by inheriting the ResultCallback abstract class.
+Specify the generic type as RecognitionResult.
+The RecognitionResult object encapsulates server-returned data.

 Because Java supports connection reuse, there are no onClose or onOpen methods.